zhangshy2017/DMRG-S/README.md

 This repository provides the source code to implement the DMRG-S algorithm proposed in [<sup>1</sup>](#refer-anchor-1), which accurately extracts quantum many-body scarred eigenstates.
 The DMRG-S algorithm can access system sizes far beyond the scope of exact diagonalization and assist analytical studies in discovering exact MPS representations of new scars for generic Hamiltonians.

 The DMRG-S algorithm is implemented based on the ITensor library [<sup>2</sup>](#refer-anchor-2) in Julia programming language.
 The environment setup requires the installation of the `ITensor.jl` package.
-The source code consists of three Python scripts:
+The source code consists of three Julia scripts:
 - `projmpo.jl`
 - `abstractprojmpo.jl`
 - `dmrgs.jl`

-`projmpo.jl` and `abstractprojmpo.jl` include some minor changes compared with the original version, which are listed below:
+`projmpo.jl` and `abstractprojmpo.jl` include some minor changes compared with the original version in folder "src/mps/", which are listed below:

-`abstractprojmpo.jl` realizes all the methods to contract the MPO H^2 with MPS psi
+`abstractprojmpo.jl` add some new methods to contract the MPO $(H-\lambda)^2$ with MPS psi

 `dmrgs.jl` contain the main function of DMRG-S and SIMPS method with two-site optimization.